SAP-samples/codejam-cap-llm/exercises/05-explore-sap-hana-cloud-vector-engine/README.md

 cf login -a https://api.cf.us10.hana.ondemand.com --sso
 ```

-Use the Cloud Foundry CLI to create your HDI container **(replace the placeholder with a meaningful name)**:
+Use the Cloud Foundry CLI to create your HDI container **(replace the placeholder with a meaningful name like using your initials, e.g. KR-HDI)**:

 ```bash
 cf create-service hana hdi-shared <your hdi-container name>